Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Paden's dissertation (available as pdf),describing 4 subproblems
 * Kahan didn't disclose his results
 * Jose Pardos-Gotor: Screw Theory for Robotics.
-4 additional subproblems called PG1...4
+4 additional subproblems called PG1...4, PG1...3 for translational (analogue to PK1...PK3), PG4 for parallel rotational axes
 * Pardos-Gotor Matlab code in https://github.com/DrPardosGotor/ScrewTheoryRobotics-KINEMATICS-Illustrated which also includes two pdf documents with a part of the book, especially the cases of ABB IRB 120 6 axis and the cobot 7 axis IIWAR 820.
 The formulae are only in the book and in the Matlab code
 * Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
 Extension of PK2 for disjoint axes.
 * Elias, Wen: Canonical Subproblems..., 2022.
 Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.
 Offers a good overview of previous articles about subproblems and Matlab code in https://github.com/rpiRobotics/linear-subproblem-solutions